ParagonXIIV/GodOfWar2_Decomp/README.md

 # GodOfWar2_Decomp
-A God of War 2 ps2 decompilation for emulation and modding purposes only
+A decompilation God of War 2 ps2!!